 Login to your SmartRecruiters account.

-- Click on the Enable Web SSO toggle, click on Save.
+- Click on the Enable Web SSO toggle, and click on Save.

-If you can’t open metadata URL link in the Internet Explorer, try using another browser.
-When you open the XML file, you will find your Idp URL and Certificate inside, similarly to the example below.
+If you can’t open the metadata URL link in Internet Explorer, try using another browser.
+When you open the XML file, you will find your Idp URL and Certificate inside, similar to the example below.

 - Paste the IdP URL and Certificate in the SmartRecruiters Web SSO settings as shown in the example below.
 Click on Save.

-Make sure that you have this file available locally on your AD FS server – copy it to the drive of AD FS server if it was downloaded on your local drive.
+Make sure that you have this file available locally on your AD FS server – copy it to the drive of the ADFS server if it was downloaded on your local drive.

 - Run AD FS Management on the ADFS server.